Jack Fletcher (voice actor)

 Jack Fletcher is an American voice actor, casting director, writer and voice director.
 He has done voice acting and directing for anime and video games.
-He has been the English voice director for the Sonic the Hedgehog series, starting with Sonic Free Riders.
-He also acted in the English dubbing adaptations of Hayao Miyazaki's films until he was replaced by John Lasseter.
-Fletcher has done additional work as a theater director and teacher.
-He has spent a number of years teaching and directing at the American Conservatory Theater in San Francisco, as well as at many other theaters.
+He has been the English voice director for the Sonic the Hedgehog series since 2010's Sonic Free Riders, and also worked in the English dub adaptions of Hayao Miyazaki's films until he was replaced by John Lasseter.
+Fletcher has also done work as a theater director and teacher.
+He spent a number of years teaching and directing at the American Conservatory Theater in San Francisco.